Update in Health Information Technology: Healthcare Data Analytics

 Registration is a two-step process: you will first register from one link and then another page appears with a link so that you can pay for the course (you will not have access to the materials without completing the entire registration process).
 Visa and MasterCard are the only credit cards accepted.

-To register and pay for the course starting March 11, this link will be available:OHSU HIT Update Course
+To register and pay for the course that starts June 4, please click on this link:OHSU HIT Update Course

 After registration, participants will be sent login information to the OHSU Sakai Learning Management System.
 After completing all of the modules and the self-assessment quizzes, each participant will need to complete the evaluation form.
 He or she will then be sent via email a PDF Certificate of Completion.
 (Physicians will additionally be sent certifications for CME or MOC-II credit.)